Characterizing high-dimensional quantum contextuality: Finite-dimensional quantum contextuality

+The main idea for proving Observation~\ref{thm:verify} is that the dimension of the vector space generated by $\{\ket{v_i}\}_{i=0}^n$ equals to the rank of the corresponding Gram matrix $\left[\braket{v_i}{v_j}\right]_{i,j=0}^n$; for the detailed proof, please see Appendix~\ref{app:proof}.

-With Observation~\ref{thm:verify}, we can construct a convex program which provides a necessary and sufficient condition for $(p_1,p_2,\dots,p_n)$ being a $d$-dimensional quantum behavior.
+With Observation~\ref{thm:verify}, we can construct a convex program which is necessary and sufficient for $(p_1,p_2,\dots,p_n)$ being a $d$-dimensional quantum behavior.
 Suppose that $X\in\dC^{(n+1)\times (n+1)}$ satisfies the constraints~(\ref{eq:verify1}--\ref{eq:verify4}).
-As $X\ge 0$ and $\rank(X)=d$, one can construct a purification of $X$ with an $d$-dimensional auxiliary system, i.e., there exists an unnormalized pure state $\ket{\chi}\in\dC^{n+1}\otimes\dC^d$, such that
+As $X\ge 0$ and $\rank(X)\le d$, one can construct a purification of $X$ with a $d$-dimensional auxiliary system, i.e., there exists an unnormalized pure state $\ket{\chi}\in\dC^{n+1}\otimes\dC^d$, such that

 where $\Tr_2(\cdot)$ is the partial trace operation on the second subsystem $\dC^d$.
-Now, let us consider the state
+Following the ideas in Refs.~\cite{Yu.etal2021,Yu.etal2022}, we consider the two-copy extension